eLearningHub/SoNeDa/README.md

 * tweetkit a Python Client for the Twitter API for Academic Research
 * tweetple a wrapper to stream information from the Full-Archive Search Endpoint, for Academic Research
 * 2wttr get Tweets from the v2 Twitter API, for Academic Research

+### PowerShell

+* BluebirdPS a Twitter Automation Client for PowerShell 7.
+Tweet, Retweet, send Direct Messages, manage lists, and more